What Security Guards Can and Can't Do: The Ultimate Guide

 Law enforcement officers have the authority to conduct searches with probable cause.

 Actionable tip: Develop clear and concise policies regarding searches for your security personnel.
-These policies should emphasize the need for consent, outline the proper procedures for refusing a search, and provide guidance on when to escalate to law enforcement.
+These policies should highlight the need for consent, outline the proper procedures for refusing a search, and guide when to escalate to law enforcement.

 Regularly train your staff on these policies to minimize the risk of misunderstandings and ensure they act appropriately in all situations.